kbase/execution_engine2/docs/adrs/004-SplitAndAggregate.md

 * All apps must be modified to use the new KBP lightweight version, which will:
 * Can either modify KBP, or create a new tool/package to use instead of KBP

 1) Launch a management job called the *Job Manager* that sits in the KBP Queue, alongside other KBP jobs.
+Other jobs are launched in the NJS queue.
-2) Launch a new NJS queue job  called the *Setup Job* which will
+2) Launch the *Setup Job* which will
- * Use the User Parameters and/or
+ * Use the *User Parameters* and/or
- * Download the Data from the initial parameters  (Optional)
+ * Optionally Download the Data from the *User Parameters*  to figure out *Job Manager* parameters
- * The results of information gathered from the initial download and or paramters will be sent to (Job Manager)
+ * Use the results of information gathered from the initial download and or *User Parameters*
+ * Generate final parameters to be sent to the *Job Manager* to launch *Fan Out* jobs
 3) The *Job Manager* now has enough parameters to setup *Fan Out* Jobs, and will send out jobs and wait for them (and possibly retry them upon failure)
-4) Fan Out jobs download data and perform calculations, save them back to the system, and return references to the saved objects
+4) *Fan Out* jobs download data and perform calculations, save them back to the system, and return references to the saved objects
 5) The *Job Manager* optionally launches a *Group/Reduce* job based on User Parameters and or the results of *Fan Out* Jobs
 6) The *Group/Reduce* job downloads objects from the system, and creates a set or other grouping, and then saves the set back to the system
 7) The *Job Manager*  sends the results back to a *Report* Job, which downloads the final data and uploads a report based on that data